tmds/Tmds.Kestrel.Linux/README.md

 The implementation starts a number of threads which each accept connections.
 This is based on [`SO_REUSEPORT`](https://lwn.net/Articles/542629/) socket option.
 This option allow multiple sockets to concurrently bind and listen to the same port.
 The kernel performs load-balancing between the listen sockets.

+## Socket options

+### SO_REUSEPORT

+This option allow multiple sockets to concurrently bind and listen to the same port.
+The kernel performs load-balancing between the listen sockets.

+#### TCP_DEFER_ACCEPT

+This option can be used for protocols where the client sends first (like HTTP).
+Instead of being notified of a new connection when the TCP connection is set-up, the application is notified when the connection was setup and data has arrived.